SquareSR/Testing-Red-Classic/red-classic/README.md

 - Oddish: 	Thrash x1-2
 - Bulbasaur: 	Thrash		If Paralyzed, wait until the next Repel Menu to use a ParlyzHeal

-Repel twice before the next fight.
-See map for suggested spots: Rock Tunnel ← Click for Map.
+Repel twice before the next fight within a few steps of each blue tile on the map.

 HIKER
 - Geodude: 	BB